intel/intel-inb-manageability/docs/In-Band Manageability User Guide - ThingsBoard.md

 2. The following window should appear; fill it out accordingly, then click `Add`.

+### NOTE: While creating device, new device should mapped with the existing device profile json file.

 <img src="media/In-Band Manageability User Guide - ThingsBoard/media/image7.png" style="width:5.73333in;height:4.09653in" />